MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 3. Double-click the computer, and then select the **Delegation** tab.
 4. Set the delegation settings to **Trust this computer for delegation to the specified services only**.
 Then select **Use any authentication protocol**.
 5. Select **Add**, and then select **Users or Computers**.
-6. Enter the service account that you're using for Reporting Services.
-This is the account you added the SPN to within the Reporting Services configuration.
+6. Enter the service account that you're using for Power BI Report Server.
+This is the account you added the SPN to within the report server configuration.
 7. Click **OK**.
 8. To save the changes, click **OK** again.

-## Publish Report Services through Azure AD Application Proxy
+## Publish Power BI Report Server through Azure AD Application Proxy

 Now you're ready to configure Azure AD Application Proxy.

-Publish Report Services through Application Proxy with the following settings.
+Publish Power BI Report Server through Application Proxy with the following settings.
 For step-by-step instructions on how to publish an application through Application Proxy, see [Publishing applications using Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy-add-on-premises-application#add-an-on-premises-app-to-azure-ad).

 - **Internal URL** : Enter the URL to the report server that the connector can reach in the corporate network.
 Make sure this URL is reachable from the server the connector is installed on.
 A best practice is using a top-level domain such as `https://servername/` to avoid issues with subpaths published through Application Proxy.
 For example, use `https://servername/` and not `https://servername/reports/` or `https://servername/reportserver/`.
-We've configured our environment with `http://pbirsazureapp.eastus.cloudapp.azure.com/`.
+We've configured our environment with `https://pbirsazureapp.eastus.cloudapp.azure.com/`.

     > [!NOTE]
     > We recommend using a secure HTTPS connection to the report server.
 See [Configure SSL connections on a native mode report server](https://docs.microsoft.com/sql/reporting-services/security/configure-ssl-connections-on-a-native-mode-report-server?view=sql-server-2017) for information how to.